Mohamed-Abbes03/Exam_timetable_generator/README.md

-Exam Timetable Generator - Genetic Algorithm Solution 📝 Project Overview
+# Exam-Timetabling-Optimization - Genetic Algorithm Solution
+📝 Project Overview

 This project implements a Genetic Algorithm (GA) solution for generating optimal exam timetables, addressing the complex constraints of: